ibm-cloud-docs/vpc/block_storage_vpc_about.md

 For more information about creating and managing instances in the VPC, see [About virtual server instances for VPC](/docs/vpc?topic=vpc-about-advanced-virtual-servers).

-{{site.data.keyword.block_storage_is_short}} provides features unique to the VPC and is not compatible with the classic infrastructure storage.
+{{site.data.keyword.block_storage_is_short}} provides features that are unique to the VPC and not compatible with the classic infrastructure storage.
 If you're interested in {{site.data.keyword.blockstoragefull}} on the classic infrastructure, see [{{site.data.keyword.blockstoragefull}}](/docs/BlockStorage?topic=BlockStorage-getting-started).
 {: note}